sushovan4/shape-reconstruction/README.md

 The purpose of this webapp is to demonstrate a topological method for Euclidean shape reconstrcution.
 The method has been developed as part of my PhD thesis.
-The webapp runs on any moder web-browser on any stardard device.
+The webapp runs on any modern web-browser on any stardard device.

 ## Table of Contents